Your State Partner in UAS

 • Sold (e.g., to federal agencies such as DHS, or through the open market), or

-• Disposed of in compliance with state and federal regulations
+• Disposed of in compliance with state and federal regulations.

 All revenue from sales will be returned to the State of North Dakota as required by SB 2018.
+The collection, sale, and decommissioning of legacy systems is expected to occur during the final phase of the program, following the procurement and deployment of replacement platforms.